Tropico 6

 Draw tourists to your beautiful nuclear powerplant!

-The becomes more and more complex as you play it.
-It steadily grows the number of actions you're able to perform, the number of buildings available to build, and the number of factions present.
+The game becomes more and more complex as you play it.
+It steadily grows the number of actions you’re able to perform, the number of buildings available to build, and the number of factions present.
 This level-up scalability keeps things fresh and interesting, even for experienced players.

 Shiny, sweaty engines & bananas